Oregon vs. UCLA Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Oregon Performance Insights

-- The Ducks have a +97 scoring differential, topping opponents by 8.1 points per game.
-They're putting up 79.3 points per game to rank 83rd in college basketball and are allowing 71.2 per contest to rank 190th in college basketball.
+- The Ducks are outscoring opponents by 8.1 points per game with a +97 scoring differential overall.
+They put up 79.3 points per game (83rd in college basketball) and give up 71.2 per outing (190th in college basketball).

-- Oregon ranks 187th in college basketball at 36.6 rebounds per game.
-That's 2.3 more than the 34.3 its opponents average.
+- The 36.6 rebounds per game Oregon averages rank 187th in the nation, and are 2.3 more than the 34.3 its opponents pull down per contest.

-- Oregon knocks down 7.5 three-pointers per game (181st in college basketball) compared to its opponents' 6.9.
-It shoots 34.7% from deep while its opponents hit 34.2% from long range.
+- Oregon makes 7.5 three-pointers per game (181st in college basketball), while its opponents have made 6.9 on average.

 - The Ducks rank 81st in college basketball with 100.3 points scored per 100 possessions, and 189th in college basketball defensively with 90.0 points conceded per 100 possessions.

-- Oregon has committed 10.6 turnovers per game (83rd in college basketball action), 2.6 fewer than the 13.2 it forces on average (100th in college basketball).
+- Oregon has committed 10.6 turnovers per game (83rd in college basketball play), 2.6 fewer than the 13.2 it forces on average (100th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.